JAMPANIKOMAL/Face_Folio/README.md

 ### End Users

 Download and run the built installer: [FaceFolio-Setup-v1.0.exe](dist/FaceFolio-Setup-v1.0.exe).
 No Python required.
-The `dlib` face models will be downloaded on the first run.
+The dlib face recognition models will be downloaded automatically on the first run.

 ### Developers